thewca/wca-regulations/wca-regulations.md

     - 2n1) Disputes are only permitted during the competition, within 30 minutes after the disputed incident happened and before the start of any following rounds of the relevant event.
     - 2n2) The WCA Delegate must resolve the dispute before the start of the next round of the event.
     - 2n3) The competitor must accept all final rulings of the WCA Delegate.
 Penalty: disqualification from the competition.
 - 2s) Competitors with disabilities that may prevent them from abiding by one or more WCA Regulations may request special accommodations from the WCA Delegate.
-Competitors requesting such accommodations should contact the organization team and WCA Delegate at least two weeks before the competition.
+Competitors requesting such accommodations should contact the organisation team and WCA Delegate at least two weeks before the competition.
 - 2t) Each competitor must be familiar with and understand the WCA Regulations before the competition.
 - 2u) Competitors must be present and ready to compete when they are called to compete for an attempt.
 Penalty: disqualification from the event.
     - 2u1) Exception: A competitor who is not present in time for an individually scheduled attempt (e.g. a Fewest Moves attempt, a Multiple Blindfolded attempt) may be considered to have declined that attempt (DNS), at the discretion of the WCA Delegate.